 The area and international studies centers of the Institute for Regional and International Studies are each awarding up to $1,000 (actual award amounts vary) to the best paper/s and projects written by an undergraduate and focused on their respective world regions.

-Submission deadline: Friday, May 7, 2021 by 2pm
+Submission deadline: May 7, by 2pm

 Posted 2/10: Campus Resource

 On-campus spaces are available for students to use to participate in online courses, to study and take online exams.
 View a list of available spaces.
 Face coverings and physical distancing are required at all times.

 If students specifically need a quiet space to take an exam, they can request an exam room reservation for one or more of their online exams.
 Computers can also be requested.

 Upcoming Dates and Events